gerhardlanz/gerhardla.nz/_posts/2024-07-02-fix-no-github-api-authentication-warning.md

 1. Create a Github [personal access token ↗](https://help.github.com/articles/creating-an-access-token-for-command-line-use/).

-    a.
-In the upper-right corner of any page on GitHub, select the profile photo and navigate to *Settings > Developer settings > Personal access tokens > Fine-grained personal access tokens > Generate new token*.
+    1. In the upper-right corner of any page on GitHub, select the profile photo and navigate to *Settings > Developer settings > Personal access tokens > Fine-grained personal access tokens > Generate new token*.

-    b.
-Provide a token name and expiration.
+    2. Provide a token name and expiration.

-    c.
-Select *Repository access > Public Repositories (read-only)*.
+    3. Select *Repository access > Public Repositories (read-only)*.

-    d.
-Select *Generate token*.
+    4. Select *Generate token*.

 2. Open terminal and check the default shell.